Saturday's best | FOX Sports

 STARS

--Dante Pettis, Washington, had four TDs, including an NCAA record-tying eighth career on a punt return, and the No. 6 Huskies finished off the undercard of its schedule with a 48-16 rout of Fresno State.

--Sam Darnold, USC, passed for 397 yards and three TDs, and the fourth-ranked Trojans beat Texas 27-24 on Chase McGrath’s 43-yard field goal in the second overtime.

--Luke Falk, Washington State, threw for 396 yards and six TDs to help the No. 21 Cougars beat Oregon State 52-23.
+-Luke Falk, Washington State, threw for 478 yards and five TDs, helping the No. 18 Cougars beat Nevada 45-7 on Saturday for the team’s best start in 16 years.

--Brandon Wimbush, Notre Dame, ran for 207 yards and set a school record for a quarterback with four rushing TDs to help the Irish respond to their fall from the rankings with a 49-20 victory over Boston College.

--Josh Jackson, Virginia Tech, threw for 372 yards and five TDs to help the 16th-ranked Hokies beat East Carolina 64-17 on Saturday, giving them a 3-0 start for the first time since 2011.
+-Darius Anderson, TCU, ran for a career-high 160 yards and three TDs to help the No. 16 Horned Frogs upset No. 6 Oklahoma State 44-31.

+-Mark Walton, Miami, needed only 11 carries to rush for a career-best 204 yards and a TD, helping the No. 14 Hurricanes rally to beat Toledo 52-30.

--Steve Montez, Colorado, threw for a career-high 357 yards and four TDs, helping the Buffaloes beat Northern Colorado 41-21.
+-Damien Harris, Alabama, ran for a career-high 151 yards and three TDs, helping the top-ranked Crimson Tide rout Vanderbilt 59-0.

+-Karekin Brooks, Pennsylvania, rushed for 268 yards and three TDs to help the Quakers outlast Lehigh 65-47.

+-KirVonte Benson, Georgia Tech, ran for a career-high 196 yards with two TDs to help the Yellow Jackets beat Pittsburgh 35-17.

+-Keke Coutee, Texas Tech, had 11 catches for 161 yards and a TD in the Red Raiders’ 27-24 victory over Houston.

--Kurt Benkert, Virginia, passed for a school-record 455 yards and three TDs, leading the Cavaliers to a 38-18 victory over Connecticut.
+-Morgan Ellison, Indiana, ran for 186 yards and two TDs in a 52-17 victory over winless Georgia Southern.

--Kyle Lauletta, Richmond, threw for 290 yards and a school-record six touchdown passes in a 68-21 win over Howard.
+-Grant Kraemer, Drake, threw for 445 yards and accounted for three TDs in a 38-13 win over Valparaiso.

--Peter Pujals, Holy Cross, threw for 367 yards and five TDs in a 51-26 win over New Hampshire.
+-Trevor Knight, New Hampshire, threw for a career-high 420 yards and accounted for four TDs in a 28-14 win over Rhode Island.

--Dalton Sturm, UT San Antonio, threw for four TDs and ran for a fifth in the first half in a 51-17 rout of Southern.

--Logan Woodside, Toledo, tied a school record with six TD passes in a 54-51 comeback win against Tulsa.

--Justice Hansen, Arkansas State, threw for 336 yards and five TDs in a 48-3 win over Arkansas-Pine Bluff.
+-Anthony Lawrence, San Diego, threw for 367 yards and matched a career best with five TDs in a 38-17 victory over Butler.

 —